hojungpark200/hojungpark/README.md

  💡  &nbsp; I enjoy finding innovative ways to automate, streamline, and improve software delivery pipelines.\
 🎓 &nbsp;I'm currently studying Computer Science at Simon Fraser University.\
 🌱 &nbsp;I am constantly expanding my skill set in areas such as DevOps, Cloud Architecture, and Systems Design.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at hojungpark.devops@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>